a-little-world/little-world-core/_docs/source/index.rst

 * for getting started on backend development visit the :doc:`getting_started_backend` page
 * for building translations visit the :doc:`backend_making_translations`
 * for a overview of the main django applications visit :doc:`modules`
+* api shema hosted on staging server here: API_.
+* database schema can be viewed here: DB_.

 Here you can search the code documentation of the backend :ref:`search`